SouthernMethodistUniversity/git/docs/_sources/sections/after.md

 - Use Git to track a project on your local machine.
 - Find and/or modify an existing public project on GitHub.

-## Discussion Questions

-- What does your current version control workflow look like and what are the challenges it poses; or how could it be improved?
-- How can git support the work you are already doing?
-- What additional opportunities does git and/or GitHub and/or Markdown create for your teaching, research or other scholarly work?
-- What are the potential benefits and pitfalls of working in the open on the web via a platform like GitHub?